 June 1945: commissioned by a magazine to illustrate articles on the state of the Continent, MP went to France and Germany with a journalist.
 He was among the first civilians to see the dying survivors of the concentration camp at Bergen-Belsen.
 He brought back drawings and a poem and remained deeply marked by the experience.

 1950: MP started to teach life drawing again, this time at the Central School of Art in London.
 Publication of his second volume of verse, The Glassblowers, and of Gormenghast, which continues the story of the life of Titus Groan.
-He also started to write plays – completing six for the stage and several more for radio and leaving another half dozen unfinished – but wrote very little poetry.
+He also started to write plays – completing six for the stage and several more for radio and leaving another half dozen unfinished – but wrote little poetry.

 Spring 1951: The Royal Society for Literature awarded MP the Heinemann Prize for The Glassblowers and Gormenghast.